Fort Canning MRT station

 Fort Canning MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line (DTL), located on the boundary of Museum and Singapore River planning areas, Singapore.
 Situated on the northern bank of the Singapore River, the station is at the foot of Fort Canning, which the station is named after.
 The station serves various developments including UE Square and Clarke Quay, as well as Fort Canning Park.

 First announced as River Valley MRT station in August 2010, constructing the connecting tunnels to the station was one of the most complex projects on the DTL.
 It involved the diversion of the Singapore River, while the tunnels to the adjacent Bencoolen station had to be constructed near existing operational tunnels.
 Starting operations on 21 October 2017 along with the DTL Stage 3 stations, the station is designed to reflect the locality.
 An artwork Through His Eyes is featured as part of the Art-in-Transit programme.

 History

-Announcement

 The station was first announced as River Valley station on 20 August 2010 when the Land Transport Authority (LTA) announced the 16 stations of the 21 km Downtown Line Stage 3 (DTL 3) which spans between this station and Expo station.
 The line was expected to be completed in 2017.
-Contract 937 for the design and construction of River Valley MRT Station and associated tunnels was awarded to GS Engineering & Construction Corp. at a contract sum of S$255.05 million in July 2011.
+Contract 937 for the design and construction of River Valley MRT Station and associated tunnels was awarded to GS Engineering & Construction Corp. for S$255.05 million (US$ million) in July 2011.
 Construction of these stations and tunnels started that month and completed on schedule in 2017.